ChrisBeaumont/smother/README.md

 ## Why?

 Smother was designed to make it easier to work with legacy codebases.
-Such codebases often have several properties which make rapid iteration difficult:
+Such codebases often have several properties that make rapid iteration difficult:

  * **Long-running test suites.** The initial codebase that smother was designed for took nearly 24 hours of CPU time to run its 11K tests. `smother diff` makes it easier to select a (hopefully much) smaller subset of tests to re-run to quickly identify possible regressions.